Project Overview

 Proposal summary:

 This SARE Farmer Grant project builds on five years of hands-on experience growing, harvesting, and marketing sorghum.
-We are well-connected with established and emerging farms, young and beginning farmers, food justice organizations, and cooperative businesses across the Hudson Valley and NYC.
+We are well-connected with established and emerging farms, young and beginning farmers, and cooperative businesses across the Hudson Valley and NYC.
 Our outreach strategy will leverage our existing programmatic work-farm visits, workdays, coalitions, and strategic events-along with presentations at regional food and farm conferences.
 Additionally, we will circulate a written report to share our findings and best practices with a broader audience.

 Project objectives from proposal: